citizenfx/natives/VEHICLE/IsThisModelAJetski.md

 ```

 ```
 Checks if model is a boat, then checks for FLAG_IS_JETSKI.
-@whoever named this _IS_THIS_MODEL_AN_EMERGENCY_BOAT: please do some tests before naming natives, thanks.
 ```

 ## Parameters